-The MCU may have the upper hand in some cinematographic aspects, but when it comes to the quality of the comics, many fans vote that DC is still the best out there.
-Most importantly, comic book connoisseurs praise the attention to art and design, who also admire the consistent quality of their literature.
+The Marvel Cinematic Universe (MCU) may have the upper hand in some cinematographic aspects, but when it comes to the quality of the comics, many fans vote that DC is still the best out there.
+Comic book connoisseurs praise the attention to art and design, and admire the consistent quality of their literature.
 One of the most common debates in today's comics is which company has a better roster of heroes.
 Some people prefer Marvel because they are more realistic and have a darker tone in their stories, while others enjoy DC characters with depth and backstories.
 But when it comes to conquering the world of superheroes, is there a clear winner between these two comic book titans?
 In the battle between Marvel and DC, who takes the victory?
 On the side of Marvel are ordinary humans who gained powers by accident or under extraordinary circumstances.

 Both abound with the superheroes we know and love, such as Batman, Iron Man, Captain America, Superman and many more.
 Fans considered The Uncanny X-Men and The Teen Titans to be one of the best comic book crossovers in Marvel and DC.
 The release of the one-shot in 1982 came at a time of incredible popularity for both teams.
 Chris Claremont and Walt Simonson described an impressive story about Darkseid as he sought the power of the Dark Phoenix to achieve unlimited power.
 Both Marvel and DC have hero families, but Marvel handles this problem differently.

 While DC has all the heroes in their families who share powers, Marvel families are more like factions; groups of individuals related to often remarkably different powers.
 The Inhumans and the Eternals are some of the best examples.
 Sub-Diego isn't just an underwater adventure, it's also a classic of cosmic storytelling.
 As Arthur traveled the seas and skies, we were able to enjoy the appearances of a list of iconic DC characters, such as Martian Manhunter and Batman, without ever being distracted from the story in question.
 The consequences of the San Diego earthquake are a sample of the extensive DC Universe and take the reader on a human journey of loss, rebirth and discovery.
 This book balances the harsh nature of modern superhero comics with a level of silliness and jokes that is more like the television series of '66.
 Morrison and Quitely have a lot of fun with the investment of a cheerful and sweet Batman and a cynical Robin with a frown.

 This is an easy choice for any reader, new or old, but children are likely to have fun at how central Damian is to this story.
 That said, the story isn't the lightest read, so maybe save this for teens and adults.
 This is the kind of bold, moving and visionary cartoon that often never goes through the Big Two machine, and the seven issues of Robert Moralez and Kyle Baker that are as powerful today as they were in 2003.
 It's the kind of book that will make you reconsider everything you know about Captain United States, and realign the way you read any other comic about him.
 For a new reader, it opens the door to a more realistic and historically accurate introduction to the character.
 And for all of us, add the reality, depth and seriousness that the role of Captain America deserves.
-It's hard to overstate the impact of this reinvention of both Carol Danvers and the role of Captain Marvel.
+It's hard to overstate the impact of this reinvention of both Carol Danvers and her role as Captain Marvel.

 The series launched a whole new generation of comic book fans.
-In Pursuit of Flight, it's the first time the heroine has taken on the role, making it a perfect starting point for new readers.
-And even if you're not a fan of Carol yet, this is an interesting version of superhero storytelling, which bases the hero on his humanity.
-However, make no mistake, this is also an unrestricted action-adventure comic, since Carol Danvers, under her new nickname, questioned her own past and what the mantle of Captain Marvel really meant to her.
-Deconnick often talked about the series imagining Carol as Chuck Yeager, so it's not only a superhero story, but also about an ambitious test pilot.
+In Pursuit of Flight is her first time taking on this role, making it a perfect starting point for new readers.
+Even if you're not a fan yet, this is an interesting version of superhero storytelling which bases its hero on his humanity.
+However, make no mistake; this is also an unrestricted action-adventure comic since Carol Danvers under her new nickname questioned her own past and what being Captain Marvel really meant to her.
+Deconnick often talked about imagining Carol as Chuck Yeager so it's not only a superhero story but also about an ambitious test pilot.

-Dexter Soy and Emma Rios offer unconventional and emotional art that only contributes to the experimental feel of the story.
-Just as Carol is a Captain Marvel like no other, this is a superhero comic that aims to reinvent our idea of a hero and who becomes one in the Marvel Universe.
+Dexter Soy and Emma Rios offer unconventional and emotional art that only contributes to this experimental feel.
+Just as Carol is a Captain Marvel like no other; this is a superhero comic that aims to reinvent our idea of a hero and who becomes one in Marvel Universe.
 Getting to know Flash can be as difficult as keeping up with him.
 But during DC's Rebirth event; they took it back to basics.
 Joshua Williamson and Carmine Di Giandomenico began by launching Speed Force in Central City equipping dozens of citizens with their own speed powers.
 Barry had to teach them basics making this book perfect place to start your Flash education.